 Gleason-Comstock, J., Sopory, P., Streater, A., & Kivell, L. (2014).
 Formative evaluation for an urban community mobilization campaign for HIV testing: Barriers and facilitators.
 Paper presented at the National Communication Association Annual Convention, Chicago, IL.

 Sopory, P., Jeon, J., & Cherney, J. (2014).
 Presenting uncertainty in fish consumption health advisory materials.
 Paper presented at the Annual Kentucky Conference on Health Communication, Lexington, KY.

-RECENT RESEARCH FUNDING
+RECENT EXTERNAL FUNDING

 National Science Foundation Research Traineeship (NRT) Program.
 Transformative Research in Urban Sustainability Training (T-RUST).
 2017-2022. $2,999,976.
 Co-PI